 A home is likely to be the biggest purchase you will ever make.

 It can be difficult knowing how much to spend on a home and how much a monthly mortgage payment will affect your budget.
-Truliant offers its members a variety of mortgage options that can be customized to fit the financial needs of each member.
+Truliant offers its members a variety of mortgage options, with customizable and competitive credit union mortgage rates, that can fit the financial needs of each member.

 Knowing your budget is the best way to figure out how much you can spend on a new home.
 You want to make sure that you have enough money left over to pay your other bills and living expenses after you pay your mortgage.